| |

 of thought left."

-has exposed to the world the Wahhabi vandalism of ancient Islamic
+a hero; he is an architect and artist who has exposed to the world the Wahhabi vandalism of ancient Islamic

 architecture in the Saudi kingdom.
 Syed Mohamed Alawi Al-Maliki never